PseudoDevs/IamGhost/FATAL17.md

-Last updated: 2024-04-02 17:03:09
+Last updated: 2024-04-02 17:03:43
-Random Quote: Two persons cannot long be friends if they cannot forgive each other's little failings. - Jean de La Bruyère
+Random Quote: You really can change the world if you care enough. - Marian Wright Edelman